samhippie/shallow-red/README.md

 A Pokemon Showdown AI that uses Monte Carlo tree search with regret matching or Exp3 to make moves.
 It is assumed that both players have access to both team sheets.
-Right now it only supports game modes with no switching.
+It supports most doubles and singles formats, including VGC.

 Requires the modified PS server from [https://github.com/samhippie/Pokemon-Showdown](https://github.com/samhippie/Pokemon-Showdown).
 Make sure you run `npm install` in the PS server directory before running this program.